-The Patterson group is fiercely excited about carefully doing things to molecules that have never been done before.
-Starting in fall 2017, we are pursuing two cold molecule frontiers, both driven by the idea of exploiting the rich, fundamentally quantum behavior of cold molecules.
+The Patterson group is dedicated to carefully doing things to molecules that have never been done before.
+We are pursuing two cold molecule frontiers, both driven by the idea of exploiting the rich, fundamentally quantum behavior of cold molecules.

-- We leverage the ultra-specific rotational structure of cold molecules to realize a novel sensitive, high-throughput chemical analyzer that we hope will be able to unambiguously deconvolve chemical mixtures containing 1000s of compounds
+- We leverage the ultra-specific rotational structure of cold molecules to realize a novel sensitive, high-throughput chemical analyzer that we hope will be able to unambiguously deconvolve chemical mixtures containing 1000s of compounds.
+Our technique can resolve the chirality and isotopomer of individual mixture components.

 - We are using the exquisite control and agility of modern microwave synthesizers and ion trapping techniques to prepare polyatomic molecules in single quantum states for the first time.